 Fluid dynamic instabilities in liquid metal batteries

 Fluid dynamic instabilities can be highly beneficial for liquid metal batteries.
 They may enhance mass transfer in the cell and increase their efficiency.
 On the other hand a fluid flow should not become too strong in order to ensure a safe operation of the cell.
-Specifically, we study the following flow phenomena in liquid metal batteries:
+Specifically, we study the following flow phenomena experimentally and numerically with OpenFOAM in liquid metal batteries:

 - Tayler instability